Prop. Int. No. 510-A

 Procurement.
 The term "procurement" means the process by which an agency whose head is appointed by the mayor solicits and awards a contract.

 b.
-The city chief procurement officer shall ensure that one or more searchable and publicly accessible interfaces provide information about each procurement that exceeds the small purchase limits established pursuant to section 314 of the Charter, including but not limited to the following types of information, where applicable, practicable and available:
+The city chief procurement officer shall ensure that one or more searchable and publicly accessible online interfaces provide information about each procurement that exceeds the small purchase limits as set pursuant to the authority and procedure set forth in subdivision a of section 314 of the charter, including but not limited to the following types of information, where applicable, practicable and available:

 1. a contracting process identifier;